allmeidaapedro/Store-Item-Demand-Forecasting/README.md

 <img src="reports/sales_std_log.png">

-7. After obtaining my prepared data data preparation / modelling CRISP-DM cycles, and verifying that machine learning was suitable for the problem by comparing it with an average model, I procceeded to hyperparameter tuning.
+7. After obtaining my prepared data from data preparation / modelling CRISP-DM cycles, and verifying that machine learning was suitable for the problem by comparing it with an average model, I procceeded to hyperparameter tuning.

 8. I tuned the LightGBM model using bayesian search (along with time series cross validation) because it uses probabilistic models to intelligently explore the hyperparameter space, balancing exploration and exploitation.
 Optuna package was used, searching the best values of learning_rate, num_leaves, subsample, colsample_bytree and min_data_in_leaf.
 An observation here is that, once forecasting 3 months of sales is a low latency task, a higher number of estimators could be defined, like 5,000.
 However, I used just 1,000 due to computational limitations.